CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

 1. Create formulas and functions.
 2. Define spreadsheet terminology and concepts.